MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Experimental Evaluation

 \section{Experimental Evaluation}

-We validate our attack by performing model stealing attacks on various target models and provide experimental evidence to show that our attack can produce high accuracy clone models without using any data.
-We first describe our experimental setup followed by the results of our proposed model stealing attack on various target datasets.
-We compare our results against two prior works-- \emph{KnockoffNets} and \emph{Jacobian Based Dataset Augmentation} (JBDA)-- and show that the clone models produced by our attack have comparable or better accuracy than the ones produced by these attacks, despite not using any data.
-Additionally, we perform sensitivity studies to understand how the efficacy of our attack depends on the query budget and the number of gradient estimation directions ($m$) used in our attack.
-Finally, to understand the limitation of gradient estimation, we repeat our attack under a setting where we assume we have access to perfect gradient information through the target model.
-This provides an upper bound to the clone model accuracy that can be obtained when we have perfect gradient information instead of using a zeroth-order estimate.
+We validate our attack by performing model stealing on various target models and provide experimental evidence to show that our attack can produce high accuracy clone models without using any data.
+We compare our results against two prior works-- \emph{KnockoffNets} and \emph{Jacobian Based Dataset Augmentation} (JBDA)-- and show that the clone models produced by our attack have comparable or better accuracy than the ones produced by these prior works, despite not using any data.
+In addition, we also perform sensitivity studies to understand the impact of various attack parameters including query cost and number of gradient estimation directions in Appendix~\ref{app:sensitivity}.